gpaquis/SONiC_TPCM/README.md

 ## Config File
-The config file **remote_tpcm.conf** contain all parameters to deploy the container require the structure of the the file is :
+The config file **remote_tpcm.conf** contain all parameters to deploy the container require the structure of the config file is define in the remote_tpcm.conf
-`[TPCM1]
-docker-name = container name
-image-source = source location (http/https/ssh/sftp) for docker hub use *pull* image-name = remote/name:version
-args = arguments`